tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_2.md

 # Aggregates

 An aggregate is an instance of a class (or more properly, a record) that handles one or more models.
-We will be able to recreate the state of the aggregate by processing the stored events by a fundamental function called _evolve_.
+We will be able to recreate the state of the aggregate by processing the stored events by an essential function called _evolve_.
 Such   _events_ are closely related to some of the members of the aggregate.

-Given that the state of the aggregatre is a function of the related events present in the storage, an aggregate needs the following, mandatory, static members:
+Given that the state of the aggregatre is a function of the related events processed and stored, an aggregate needs the following information associated that I defined as mandatory, static members:

 - __Zero__: the instance of the aggregate in its intitial state.
 It is needed to be able to provide the state of the aggregate when there is no event stored related to that aggregate.